 "Haec credam a deo pio?
 A deo iusto?
 A deo scito?
 Cruciatus in crucem!
 Tuus in terra servus, nuntius fui; officium perfeci.
 Cruciatus in crucem!
 Eas in crucem!"
 Eng.

-In the Highlander: The Series episode "The Modern Prometheus", Lord Byron climbs to the roof of a building, in the rain, grabs a lightning rod, and proceeds to harangue the Heavens.
+- In the Highlander episode "The Modern Prometheus", Lord Byron climbs to the roof of a building, in the rain, grabs a lightning rod, and proceeds to harangue the Heavens.

-In Season 4, Jimmy Novak Castiel's vessel calls him out on supposedly abandoning him and his family when he gave him literally everything.
+- In Season 4, Jimmy Novak Castiel's vessel calls him out on supposedly abandoning him and his family when he gave him everything.

-An episode of Penn And Teller Bullshit has Penn and Teller running around with lightning rods on their heads, challenging God to strike them for all the things they've said about him.
+- An episode of Penn & Teller: Bullshit! has Penn and Teller running around with lightning rods on their heads, challenging God to strike them for all the things they've said about him.
 Well, not Teller.

 "A conversation with the idea of the God that common Judeo-Christian theology would have you believe in.
 If God truly inflicts vengeful acts of pain and suffering upon its creations as a sort of temper tantrum in order to elicit a response, then bring it on."